Yeeeeee1/rsschool-cv/cv.md

  * Scss
  * Adobe Photoshop

 I'm a Front-End developer looking for a job.
-I studied EPAM RS School courses for 3 years and now I working in IT company.
+I studied EPAM RS School courses for 3 years and now I'm working in IT company.
 I was a team lead for the courses and I have recommendations from course administrators and mentors, so I always received high scores for my assignments.
-I have been studying programming since childhood and am now ready to work.
+I have been studying programming since childhood and am now ready for work.
 ## Certificates:
 * https://app.rs.school/certificate/1w15be6x
 * https://app.rs.school/certificate/0b6hsehb